Glastir Woodland Creation (window 11, September 2021): rules booklet

 - The list of registered planners approved to submit an EOI is available on the Welsh Government website.

 - A budget of £5.5million has been allocated to this round of GWC.

 - A GWC contract will now be offered following completion of eligibility checks alongside the offer of selection.
 The contract will enable the applicant and planner to prepare a fully completed GWC Plan for submission to the Welsh Government.

 - If you are offered a contract, you must accept or decline the offer via your RPW Online account by the date given in the letter.
 For this GWC Window selected applicants will be given 7 days to return their contract acceptance.
 Failure to do so will result in the offer of contract being withdrawn.

-- Succesful Applicants will have 8 weeks from the date selection was offered to present a completed Plan, Shapefile and all other neccesary supporting documents via their RPW Online account.
+- Successful applicants will have 8 weeks from the date selection was offered to present a completed Plan, Shapefile and all other necesary supporting documents via their RPW Online account.
 Failure to submit all documentation necessary for verification by this date will lead to your contract being rejected.

 - Plans will be verified by NRW and a contract map produced.
 Contract holders should not start any work before accepting a verified contract map which confirms the areas to be planted following verification by NRW.
 The Contract if necessary may be updated and an amended Contract will be offered.